 The seventh angel poured out his bowl into the air, and out of the temple came a loud voice from the throne, saying, “It is done!”
 Then there came flashes of lightning, rumblings, peals of thunder and a severe earthquake.
 No earthquake like it has ever occurred since mankind has been on earth, so tremendous was the quake.
 The great city split into three parts, and the cities of the nations collapsed.
 God remembered Babylon the Great and gave her the cup filled with the wine of the fury of his wrath.
 Every island fled away and the mountains could not be found.
 From the sky huge hailstones, each weighing about a hundred pounds, fell on people.
 And they cursed God on account of the plague of hail, because the plague was so terrible.
 Rev. 16:17-21

-When the Seventh Bowl is poured out, a loud voice will announce, “It is Done”, signifying how the Great Earthquake and Severe Hailstorm of the Seventh Bowl will complete the Wrath of God on the Inhabitants of the Earth.
-These are the same events that were originally shown to John through the opening of the Sixth Seal when the generals and everyone else will hide in caves from the same Great Earthquake and Severe Hailstorm.
+The above events of the Seventh Bowl are the same events that were originally shown to John through the opening of the Sixth Seal when the generals and everyone else will hide in caves from the same Great Earthquake and Severe Hailstorm.

 I watched as he opened the sixth seal.
 There was a great earthquake.
 The sun turned black like sackcloth made of goat hair, the whole moon turned blood red, and the stars in the sky fell to earth, as figs drop from a fig tree when shaken by a strong wind.
 The heavens receded like a scroll being rolled up, and every mountain and island was removed from its place.
 Then the kings of the earth, the princes, the generals, the rich, the mighty, and everyone else, both slave and free, hid in caves and among the rocks of the mountains.
 They called to the mountains and the rocks, “Fall on us and hide us from the face of him who sits on the throne and from the wrath of the Lamb!
 For the great day of their wrath has come, and who can withstand it?”
 Rev. 6:12-16